rust-lang/rust/README.md

 * `-Zmiri-seed=<hex>` is a custom `-Z` flag added by Miri.
 It configures the seed of the RNG that Miri uses to resolve non-determinism.
-This RNG is used to pick base addresses for allocations, and when the interpreted program requests system entropy.
+This RNG is used to pick base addresses for allocations.
+When isolation is enabled (the default), this is also used to emulate system entropy.
 The default seed is 0.
   **NOTE**: This entropy is not good enough for cryptographic use!
 Do not generate secret keys in Miri or perform other kinds of cryptographic operations that rely on proper random numbers.